By The Wyoming LLC Attorney Team

 In both cases, the financial requirements mean that many people in need of long term care will have to exhaust their entire life savings before they will qualify for assistance, or choose to do without services that could improve their lives.

-The good news, however, is that there is a way to quickly meet Medicaid's eligibility requirements and prevent your entire life saving from being entirely exhausted on the cost of long term care––a Medicaid Trust.
+The good news, however, is that there is a way to quickly meet Medicaid's eligibility requirements and prevent your entire life savings from being entirely exhausted on the cost of long-term care––a Medicaid Trust.

 A Medicaid trust is a type of trust arrangement permitted by federal and state law.
 Under these laws, funds and asset placed in a Medicaid trust are no longer considered your assets for the purpose of Medicaid eligibility.